citp/privacy-policy-historical/b/bl/ble/bleepingcomputer.com.md

 2\.
 Overview of the information we collect.

-A. Personally Identifying Information
+A. Personally Identifiable Information

-BleepingComputer will collect personally identifying information (e.g., name, e-mail address, postal address), from you when you voluntarily provide such information.
+BleepingComputer will collect personally identifiable information (e.g., name, e-mail address, postal address), from you when you voluntarily provide such information.
 For example, you may submit personally identifiable information (i) to register with the Site or use interactive parts of our Site where users can provide content and suggestions or participate in interactive discussions and/or (ii) to participate in optional events, sweepstakes, contests or promotion registrations.

 B. Aggregate Information

-Aggregate information is non-personally identifiable/anonymous information, such as type of web browser used, type of operating system, the domain name of your Internet Service Provider, and IP addresses.
-Each time a visitor (whether they are registered or not) connects to a page on the Site, we may log that visitor's IP address.
-This is a common practice used by many sites and is used to track which pages visitors access and how long they spend there.
+Aggregate information is non-personally identifiable/anonymous information, such as type of web browser used, type of operating system, the domain name of your Internet Service Provider (ISP), and Internet Protocol (IP) addresses.
+Each time a visitor (whether they are registered or not) connects to a page on the Site, we log that visitor's IP address in our web server's log files.
+This is a common practice used by almost all sites and is used to track which pages visitors access and how much time is spent on a page.

-Cookies are small text files that a web site sets on your computer in your hard drive in order to recognize you in the future.
+BleepingComputer also uses cookies to enhance user experience on the Site.
+Cookies are small text files that a web site sets on your computer's hard drive in order to recognize you in the future.
 Cookies make using our Site easier, as they allow you to register an account, stay logged in as you traverse the Site, and save your password for future visits.
 Third parties may use cookies as described in Section 4 below.

 You may disable cookies at any time.
 But, if you do not allow cookies from BleepingComputer, then you may not be able to use certain features of the Site.